cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 data from batch sources using a MapReduce job.
 The batch adapter then performs any optional transformations before writing to a batch sink.

-**Realtime adapters** are designed to poll sources periodically to fetch the data, perform any optional transformations, and then write to a realtime sink.
+**Real time adapters** are designed to poll sources periodically to fetch the data, perform any optional transformations, and then write to a real time sink.

 ETL adapters are created by preparing a configuration that specifies the ETL template and which source, transformations (transforms), and sinks are used to create the adapter.
 The